 The Biddle House was once Detroit's most luxurious hotel, but, like much of the city, its lasting legacy is tied to the automobile.

 It was designed by A.E.
 Wales for Maj.
-John Biddle — the fourth mayor of Detroit — on the corner of Randolph and Jefferson.
+John Biddle -- the fourth mayor of Detroit -- on the southeast corner of Randolph and Jefferson.
 It opened its doors in June 7, 1851.
-It was one of Detroit’s earliest hotels - and at 500 rooms, one of the biggest hotels in the state.
+It was one of Detroit's earliest hotels - and at 500 rooms, one of the biggest hotels in the state.
 It was designed by A.E.
 Wales.